PhiTux/schoco/README.md

 services:
   schoco-backend:
-    image: phitux/schoco-backend:<tag>
-    # use the latest tag, see https://hub.docker.com/r/phitux/schoco-backend/tags
+    image: phitux/schoco-backend:<tag> # use the newest tag, see https://hub.docker.com/r/phitux/schoco-backend/tags
     container_name: schoco-backend
     restart: always
-    user: "1000:1000"
-    # find out your user-id (uid) and group-id (gid) with 'id' in your bash.
-Must be the same user as the owner of the data-folder!
+    user: "1000:1000" # find out the user-id (uid) and group-id (gid) of the new user schoco by running 'id schoco' in your bash
     group_add:
+      # find your docker group ID.
+Either run in your bash: export DOCKER_GROUP_ID=$(getent group docker | cut -d: -f3)
+      # and import it as variable, or just run the command from within the brackets and replace ${DOCKER_GROUP_ID} with the output.
+      # Important: the group ID must be used as String (in quotes)!
       - ${DOCKER_GROUP_ID}
-      # run in your bash: export DOCKER_GROUP_ID=$(getent group docker | cut -d: -f3)
     environment:
       - FULL_DATA_PATH=/path/to/my/data
       # same as (left part of) first volume - but here as FULL PATH!!!

       - MAX_CONTAINERS=4
-      # sets the amount of java-workers
+      # sets the amount of java-workers (you want to set this higher!)
+I recommend as rule of thumb 1.5x the amout of cores of your CPU

       - SECRET_KEY=secret
-      # used for session token - run 'openssl rand -base64 32' to generate a random key.
-Changing it and restarting the backend will log out all users!
+      # used for session token

       - TEACHER_KEY=teacherkey
       # this is the 'password' that is used to create new teacher-accounts.
 It must only be known to the teachers.